When you work hard, work hard. When you’re done, be done. —Cal Newport, Deep Work

 How I Stay Productive and Relaxed with The 4:55 Drill

 Most days I’m done with work by 4:50 pm.
 And I try to leave work by 5:00 so that I can be home by 5:30.
 Thankfully, 10 minutes is more than enough time to shut down from the day’s work and shift mentally out of work mode and into home mode.

 STEP 1: De-clutter My Desk.

 A cluttered desk makes it hard to leave work in the evenings and even harder to get started the next morning.
-I always try to completely clear of my desk at the end of each day so that there’s almost nothing on the surface of my desk.
-Everything is either in put drawers or filed away.
+I always try to completely clear my desk at the end of each day so that there’s almost nothing on the surface of my desk.
+Everything is either put in drawers or filed away.
 Even if I know I’ll need a piece of paper or book the next day, I put it away for the evening.

-This does two things: First, it cues my brain that work is over, and that it’s time to shift out of work mode.
+This does two things: First, it cues my brain that work is over and that it’s time to shift out of work mode.
 Second, having piles of stuff on my desk in the morning makes it harder to get right to work.
 It’s harder to procrastinate when there are zero visible things to procrastinate on.

 Bonus: Aesthetically I just find it incredibly pleasing to have a totally bare desk.
 But that’s just the minimalist in me; you’re mileage may vary.